-The Health Care Coordinator or SMA designated representative uses the Comprehensive Social Health Assessment (CSHA) which is a tool to assess medical, social, and psychological condition of a potential recipient.
+The Health Care Coordinator uses the Comprehensive Social Health Assessment (CSHA) which is a tool to assess medical, social, and psychological condition of a potential recipient.

-- 4. I Reevaluation Schedule.
+- 4. Reevaluation Schedule.
 (By checking this box, the state assures that): Needs-based eligibility reevaluations are conducted at least every twelve months. - 5.
-I Needs-based HCBS Eligibility Criteria.
+Needs-based HCBS Eligibility Criteria.
 (By checking this box, the state assures that): Needs-based criteria are used to evaluate and reevaluate whether an individual is eligible for State plan HCBS.